OpenEvalProject/evals/manuscripts/elife-59811/v1/manuscript.md

 To predict the spread of symptom severity from baseline to follow-up symptom we employed an iterative finite-difference graph diffusion approach.
 Compared to simple regression analysis, this approach considers both longitudinal correlations across time points and cross-sectional correlations between symptoms at follow-up, leading to a progressive evolution and refinement in the predicted symptom pattern.
 In the example of heat diffusion, the temperature distribution at Time 1 is considered fixed (and therefore re-imposed at each iteration of the algorithm), while the distribution at Time 2 evolves by the diffusion process.
 For both temperature and psychopathology, the diffusion algorithm will evolve the predicted signal until the system converges toward an equilibrium that minimizes signal change across time, at which point the iterative diffusion will be stopped.
 The graph diffusion converges to a steady-state solution upon reaching a minimal signal change between iterations that is less than 1e−9.
 Once such threshold was achieved, the clinical prediction for symptom severity at follow-up was considered to be stable, and the diffusion process was stopped.
 This process was repeated to predict symptom severity at follow-up for each subject included in the cohort, in a leave-one-out cross-validation loop.

-In mathematical terms, the diffusion equation follows a linear differential equation given as follows:∂xt∂t=-γLxt
+In mathematical terms, the diffusion equation follows a linear differential equation given as follows:

+$$
+\frac{\partialxt}{\partialt}=-\gammaLxt
+$$

 If we approximate the solution to this differential equation through numerical methods, a finite-difference approach is employed, wherein in this case, the Laplacian matrix acts as a difference operator.
 One can therefore iteratively apply the Laplacian operator to the signal at each time point t until we reach a stable solution x(tf inal).
-Algebraically, this approach can be implemented by solving the differential equation directly in order to arrive at a closed-form solution in terms of matrix exponential given as follows:x=exp(−γLt)x0
+Algebraically, this approach can be implemented by solving the differential equation directly in order to arrive at a closed-form solution in terms of matrix exponential given as follows:

+$$
+x=exp(−\gammaLt)x_{0}
+$$

 This solution is a negative exponential term, which decays for large values of t.
 Therefore, the solution is guaranteed to reach a stable form, and hence the convergence of the algorithm is guaranteed.